JohnGarbutt/eiffel-ohpc/README.md

 As discussed above the requirement for reimaging drives requirement to limit terraform to specific nodes, as otherwise an autoscale occuring after step 2. above would result in all compute nodes being deleted and recreated, killing jobs.

-NB: This approach actually has broader functionality than only reimaging; any changes to the terraform configuration (e.g. image flavour) will be applied to the drained/rebooted node(s) and any change to the ansible (e.g. software versions) would be applied to all nodes.
+NB: This approach actually has broader functionality than only reimaging; any changes to the terraform instance definition (e.g. instance type) will be applied to the drained/rebooted node(s) and any change to the ansible (e.g. software versions) would be applied to all nodes.

 A potential enhancement would be for `reboot.sh` select between either an actual reboot or a reimage/update, depending on the "Reason" field in the slurm state for this node.